-After finishing Year 12, you can use your ATAR/OP score to apply for a place at a university or higher education provider.
+After finishing Year 12, you can use your ATAR score to apply for a place at a university or higher education provider.

 You apply through your state or Tertiary Admissions Centre (TAC):